a-paija/Covid-19-Retail-Employment/README.md

 ## 🟦 Project Background

-The COVID-19 pandemic caused widespread disruption across the U.S. economy, with the retail sector experiencing some of the most immediate and visible labor market impacts.
-While aggregate employment trends are available, understanding how COVID-19 reshaped employment, unemployment, and earnings requires structured, data-driven analysis.
+Analyzed U.S. labor market dynamics during COVID-19 using IPUMS CPS microdata (2019–April 2022) to quantify the pandemic’s impact on retail employment, unemployment, and earnings.

+This project applies time-series analysis, fixed-effects regression, and difference-in-differences (DiD) modeling in R to identify structural breaks, measure employment shocks, and compare industry-level impacts.

 This project uses **IPUMS Current Population Survey (CPS) microdata** to examine labor market changes from the pre-pandemic period through April 2022.
 The goal is to analyze how employment dynamics evolved across retail and non-retail industries and how income patterns shifted for workers during the pandemic.